A scholarship for an exceptional student, offering full tuition for up to four years.

-The Davis Fellowship, established by Norwood and Marguerite Davis, is awarded every four years to one member of the incoming class matriculating at Hampden-Sydney College.
+The Davis Fellowship, established by Norwood and Marguerite Davis, is a full-tuition scholarship and is awarded every other year [next offered in 2016] to one member of the incoming class matriculating at Hampden-Sydney College.
 In his high school years, the Davis Fellow will have demonstrated intellectual competence, energy, competitive instincts, and passion in an area of special interest-whether that be in intellectual achievements, the arts, the sciences, student leadership positions, extracurricular activities, civic affairs, community service, or other endeavors.
 The Davis Fellow will have the drive and tenacity to endure hardship in pursuit of personal goals, and will be a competitor and risk-taker.
 Finally, he will have shown compassion for those around him, especially for those with whom he lives and works.
 In college and after, he will use the skills and standards of his liberal education to reach high levels of performance and leadership in society.
 The Davis Fellowship recognizes potential, as identified by a teacher, minister, or coach, more than the traditional measures of success, which may have been limited by cultural, environmental, family, or financial circumstances.

-The Davis Fellow will receive grants for full tuition, fees, room, and board for four years, as long as he continues to make satisfactory progress as a full-time student at the College, and maintains a well-integrated role in Hampden- Sydney's academic, cultural, and extra-curricular life.
-He may also receive a special stipend for study abroad and summer internships.
+The Davis Fellow will receive grants for full tuition for four years, as long as he continues to make satisfactory progress as a full-time student at the College, and maintains a well-integrated role in Hampden- Sydney's academic, cultural, and extra-curricular life.

 A Davis Fellow is expected to identify his passion and to use his undergraduate experience at Hampden-Sydney College as a means of pursuing that passion.
 The Davis Fellow will meet at least once each semester with the program coordinator to discuss academic and co-curricular pursuits and to discuss his status in relation to the requirements of the Fellowship.
 Each semester, all Davis Fellows will attend a dinner meeting to discuss the program with other Fellows and with College faculty and staff.